-Second degree forcible rape is a lesser charge.
-The prosecution can prove second degree forcible rape in two ways.
-First, second degree forcible rape requires that the prosecution prove that:
+Second-degree forcible rape is a lesser charge.
+The prosecution can prove second-degree forcible rape in two ways.
+First, second-degree forcible rape requires that the prosecution prove that:

-In the alternative, the prosecution can prove second degree forcible rape by showing:
+In the alternative, the prosecution can prove second-degree forcible rape by showing:

 “Mentally disabled” means a victim who has an intellectual disability or a mental disorder that temporarily or permanently renders the victim substantially incapable of appraising the nature of vaginal intercourse or who is mentally unable to resist the act of vaginal intercourse or who is unable to communicate an unwillingness to submit to the act of vaginal intercourse.
 “Mentally incapacitated” means a victim who due to any act is rendered substantially incapable of either appraising the nature of his or her conduct or resisting the act of vaginal intercourse or sexual act.
 A person may be “mentally incapacitated” by voluntarily consuming an impairing substance like alcohol.
 “Physically helpless” means a victim who is unconscious or who is physically unable to resist or who is unable to communicate an unwillingness to submit to an act of vaginal intercourse.
 The above-described rules with respect to consent and vaginal penetration apply with equal force to charges of second-degree forcible rape.

-As noted above, first and second-degree forcible rape are considered “sexually violent offenses.”
+As noted above, first and second-degree forcible rape is considered “sexually violent offenses.”
 This means that those who are convicted must register and maintain their registration on North Carolina’s public sex offender registry after their term of incarceration has ended.
 Registration must be done immediately after a sex offender has obtained a place to live and must be updated every 90 days.
 An individual must register for a minimum of 30 years, with some offenders being required to register for their entire life.
-The registry database is available online and is public.
+The registry database is available online and in public.
 Neighbors can identify convicted sex offenders and know where they are living.